 Of course now there are also barbecue pits fueled by electricity.
 This barbecue technique is much more cleaner and convenient but comes with a hefty price tag.

 Some fancy designer barbecue pit can cost up to more than RM1000.00 (US$265.00).
 The word "grill" is sometimes used interchangeably with barbecue.
-Here, you can find a lot of information about grilling using gas as fuel.

 You can easily make your own barbecue pit or simply buy one.
 The size depends on the group of people you are cooking for.
 It is usually a fun affair for the guests to cook their own food or watch the food being prepared while chatting and catching up with each other.
 Much better if the setting is at the beach or at a poolside where children can run around freely, get tired, dirty and hungry!